OKI300MER/effective_terrorism_exploration/README.md

 Future exploration and processing:
     Predictive analysis
     When and where will attacks happen?
-    In what regions will attcaks be more successful?
+    In what regions will attacks be more successful?
     What types of attacks will be the most successful?